-- personal contact with individual students - access tp class and small groups - maintaining a lively interest in recreational, cultural and outreach activities. - facilitation of the Carol Service and Sixth Year Graduation.
+- personal contact with individual students. - access to class and small groups. - maintaining a lively interest in recreational, cultural and outreach activities. - facilitation of the Carol Service and Sixth Year Graduation.

-In addition, the Chaplain teaches Religious Education, organises groups for Meditations and facilitates a variety of charity events nationally and in the local community.
+In addition to the above, the Chaplain teaches Religious Education, organises groups for Meditations and facilitates a variety of charity events nationally and in the local community.